ShahadBagarish/PlatoWeb/README.md

 ```

-User must be able to
+User must be able to:
-:
 - viewing the home page with healthy tips and different plates images
 - Select the food categories
 - View different recipes of that category